w3-3w/db-migrator-r2dbc/README.md

 # db-migrator-r2dbc
 A lightweight DB Migrator for Spring Boot which runs migration SQLs on application startup.

+Migrations run before `ApplicationRunner`s run.
+For web applications, also before server ready to accept requests.

+Although R2DBC is known for its non blocking nature, migrations are run in blocking way by calling `Publisher.block()`.
+This project aims to make it possible for reactive applications to run blocking migrations without having to introduce JDBC related components, which should be avoided in business logic.

-This should work with most reactive Spring Boot web applications, which use Spring Data R2DBC as the database access layer.
+This should work with most reactive Spring Boot applications, which use Spring Data R2DBC as the database access layer, and MySQL as database.

+## build
-Requires Spring Boot 3.x or above.
+Requires JDK 17, Spring Boot 3.x or above.
 Tested with Spring Boot 3.1.5 and MySQL 8.0.

-## build
 ```
 ./gradlew clean build
 ```